7 Weird Toddler Behaviors That Are Actually Normal

 Self-fondling is another habit that isn’t considered a problem unless your child chooses to do it over playing with the kid next door or eating ice cream.
 Wittenberg says not to say no to it but to give guidelines: “You can do this alone in your room, but you can’t do it in the store or at school.”
 Give your child interesting things to do to keep them from being bored.

 We know a mom whose daughter picks fuzzies off the couch and eats them—like a tasty snack!
-Wittenberg explains that kids use their mouths as tools for exploring the world: “They may be experimenting, or there may be some oral needs going on.”
+Wittenberg explains that kids use their mouths as tools for exploring the world.
+“They may be experimenting, or there may be some oral needs going on.”
 It all comes down to the severity and frequency.
-So once-in-a-while weird cravings can be brushed off, but if your child is obsessed with eating, say, dirt or cat litter, it’s time to talk to the pediatrician.
+So once-in-a-while weird cravings can be brushed off, but if your child is obsessed with eating, say, dirt or cat litter, it’s time to talk to your pediatrician.